 Things to think about and do ... planning for your ceremony

-You can choose to have a statutory wedding or civil partnership ceremony at our Register Office which typically involves the two of you and two witnesses and up to two guests.
-Or you may choose to have an enhanced ceremony with us in the Bracknell Room, which can hold yourselves and up to 28 guests, or you can hold a larger ceremony at one of our approved venues.
-Think about what type of ceremony is right for you and check your guest numbers to work out which venue would be most suitable.
+Within the Milton Keynes registration district, you can choose to have a statutory wedding or civil partnership ceremony in our Register Office room which typically involves the two of you and two witnesses and up to two guests.
+Or you may choose to have an enhanced ceremony with us in:

-If you want to get married in your church or other place of worship please speak to them about arrangements as you may still need to book our services and a notice appointment with us.
+If you want to get married in your church or other place of worship please speak to them about arrangements as you may still need to book our services and a notice appointment.

-If you are thinking about getting married abroad find more information on our getting married abroad page or visit www.gov.uk.
-You might consider a renewal of vows ceremony with us for family and friends who can't join you abroad.
+If you are thinking about getting married abroad you can find more information on our getting married abroad page or you can visit www.gov.uk.
+You may also want to consider a renewal of vows ceremony with us for family and friends who can't join you abroad.

 Everyone’s ceremony is different and special and we will help to make it a very happy and personal occasion.
 Our checklist may help you plan for your big day.